lola-tech/handbook/content/index.md

 ***CoPs*** can draw on a central budget to fund activities and other costs, which is separate from individual training budgets.

 ***CoPs*** are encouraged to conduct some of their activity in public as part of the "[Lola Tech & Friends](https://www.meetup.com/lola-tech-and-friends/)" meetup group.

+## Personal Development

+#### Conferences

+The company will, as standard, pay for at least 1 conference per calendar year per person.
+Attending a conference as a speaker or when manning a stand does not count towards your allowance.

+#### Training

+When

 ## 👋 Hiring